LSEG-API-Samples/Article.EMA.Java.CSharp.RMTES/README.md

 **Answer**: This is the Windows built-in command prompt (and Powershell) applications issue that cannot display the UTF-8 text correctly by default.
 I strongly suggest you run examples on the UTF-8 supported IDE like InteliJJ IDEA IDE, or on Linux environment or Docker.

-Example result from InteliJJ IDEA IDE:
+Example result from IntelliJJ IDEA IDE:

 ![figure-3](images/troubleshooting_3.png "InteliJJ IDEA IDE displays text correctly")